ndim/freemcan/README.md

 ## What is freemcan?

 freemcan is software for using custom gamma spectrum analyzer and geiger counter hardware.
 It consists of both the firmware to run on the custom hardware and of hostware to run a Linux PC.

-As the custom hardware contains a high voltage generator, we have not published the schematics or board files for it yet.
+As the custom hardware contains a high voltage generator, we have not published the schematics or board files for its hardware yet.

 [![Build Status](https://travis-ci.org/ndim/freemcan.svg?branch=master)](https://travis-ci.org/ndim/freemcan)

 ### Why the name?

   * We wanted it to be Free Software.